LucaMalagutti/ing-sw-2020-Fratus-Malagutti/README.md

-# Prova Finale, Ingegneria del Software
+# Software Engineering Project

-This repo contains the code created by Group 4 to be submitted for the exam "Prova Finale (Ingegneria del Software)" held by Politecnico di Milano by prof. San Pietro during spring 2020.
+This repository contains the code for the exam "Prova Finale (Ingegneria del Software)" held at Politecnico di Milano during spring 2020.

-The project consists of a playable Java implementation of the board game "Santorini" released in 2004 by Gordon Hamilton.
+The project consists of a playable Java implementation of the board game ["Santorini"](https://www.youtube.com/watch?v=EZi-MZEylRQ) released in 2004 by Gordon Hamilton.

 ## Group Components